awsdocs/amazon-connect-admin-guide/doc_source/upcoming-changes.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/connect/latest/adminguide/images/rtm-create-csl.png)

-### Historical metrics: New categories for metrics<a name="hmr-new-categories"></a>
+#### Historical metrics: New categories for metrics<a name="hmr-new-categories"></a>

-To make it easier to find the historical metrics you want to add to a report, metrics on the **Table settings** page will be grouped into the following categories:
+To make it easier to find the historical metrics you want to add to a report, metrics on the **Table settings** page are grouped into the following categories:
 + Agents
 + Contacts Abandoned
 + Contact Service Level: This group contains preset and custom service levels\.